 1.2.3.
 Software Requirements

 The following table provides installation information for each software prerequisite.
 You can also use Microsoft SQL Server for Hive and Oozie metastores.
 If you plan to install Ranger, MySQL is required.
-For more information, see (Optional) MS SQL Server for Hive and Oozie Database Instances and (Optional) MySQL Client for Ranger.
+For more information, see the following two subsections.